 In 2016, LinkedIn rolled out an interesting feature called “Open Candidate.”
 To take advantage of it, go to your LinkedIn profile and then scroll down to the Career Interests section.
 You should see an option to “Let recruiters know you’re open.”
 Toggle this on and you’ll be prompted to provide some more information about the titles, types of jobs and locations that interest you.
 You can even leave a personal note for recruiters about your professional goals.
 Fill out this section and you’ll be all set to take advantage of one of LinkedIn’s newer features.
 Bonus: Nobody except you and the recruiters will know you’ve toggled on this option.
 It’s private, in other words, so you don’t have to worry about your current employer catching wind.

-Once you’ve got your LinkedIn profile polished up, be sure to tackle Facebook as well.
-Recruiters search candidate profiles regularly, and are extremely savvy in their searches.
-Building your personal brand online is crucial for a successful job search.
+Once you’ve got your LinkedIn profile ready, be sure to tackle Facebook.
+Recruiters search candidates profiles regularly, and are extremely savvy in their searches.
+Check out our tips to create a professional Facebook page.